 5. Finally, click Finish in New Simple Volume Wizard Completing interface.

 You can also try MiniTool Partition Wizard to perform the operations above for free.

 Method 4: Run Troubleshooter

-Another helpful solution to external hard drive not showing up Windows is running Hardware and Device Troubleshooter.
+Another helpful solution to the external hard drive not showing up in Windows is running Hardware and Device Troubleshooter.